Editor's Note — Ordinance no. 3001 §1, adopted December 23, 2008, repealed title IV in its entirety. See editor's note at beginning of title IV.

 - Lines on a site plan which represent points of the same elevation as referenced to a ground surface.

-- CRAFTSMEN AND HANDIWORK ASSEMBLY AND DISTRIBUTION
+- CRAFTSMEN AND HANDIWORK SHOP

 - The allocation of land within development for non-development purposes related to the community's residents or those of the development.
-This type of dedication will usually include, but is not limited to, bike trails, parks, lakes or common ground.
+This type of dedication will usually, include, but is not limited to, bike trails, parks, lakes or common ground.

 - The amount of something per unit area measure.
 Habitation units per square feet of area.